 Many medical, herbal, homeopathic, and nutritional formulas have been suggested for cleansing and heavy metal detoxification.
 What follows is simply the basics, the minimal precautions that apply to everybody.
 Sicker or more sensitive people should have individualized detoxification plans made for them by a medical doctor, or other health professional experienced in these matters.
 This program should be started at least a week before amalgam removal is started, and continued until at least a month after it is completed.

-Intravenous Vitamin C, administered by a medical doctor on the day of the dental procedure, is a time-tested method of reducing the potential for toxic reactions when amalgam fillings are removed.
+Vitamin C, preferably buffered, at least 3,000 mg per day.
+This is the most important antioxidant, although any other antioxidants you take will contribute.
+Look also for alpha-lipoic acid and vitamin E. Intravenous Vitamin C, administered by a medical doctor on the day of the dental procedure, is a time-tested method of reducing the potential for toxic reactions when amalgam fillings are removed.
 People who are more symptomatic of mercury toxicity should consider this adjunctive procedure.

 Minerals act as cofactors that help enzymes to perform their detoxification and antioxidant functions.
 All the trace minerals are important, but the most critical are zinc, selenium, and magnesium.
 Many trace mineral formulations will work, as long as they are easily absorbed.
 Look for zinc, 100 μg per day, selenium, 200 μg per day, and magnesium 500 mg per day.